-After arriving in Lisbon on a sunny saturday morning we decided to make the most of the bright and warm weather by wandering off to the city's well-loved Atlantic coast on the following day.
+Arriving in Lisbon on a sunny saturday morning we made the most of the bright weather by immediately planning a day trip to the city's well-loved Atlantic coast.

-Lined with miles of sandy beaches, palm trees and charming coastal towns, this seaside getaway was the perfect start to our adventures in Lisbon.
+Lined with miles of sandy beaches, palm trees and charming coastal towns, the seaside town of Cascais was the perfect start to our adventures in Lisbon.

-A small platform at Boca do Inferno offered beautiful views of what reminded me very much of the Atlantic coastline in Cape Town, back home in South Africa.
+Overlooking the expansive blue of the Atlantic Ocean the beautiful views reminded me very much of the Atlantic coastline in Cape Town, back home in South Africa.

-Altogether, this scenery coupled with the relaxed resort ambience of Cascais, made for an amazing day by the sea as we soaked up the last of the summer weeks in Lisbon (whilst also trying to get rid of our jet lag)!
+Altogether, this scenery coupled with the relaxed resort ambience of Cascais, made for an amazing day by the sea (and a good cure for jet lag!) as we soaked up the last weeks of Lisbon's summer.

 © Copyright 2014-2016 CebiBaker.com